 1. Where to go: The best place for information on the class is our class website, here.
 I use the website as an easier way for you to access course materials, including notes/slides, a detailed schedule, and assignments.
 I'll also use Canvas to distribute any papers or specific readings that aren't available publicly, as well as post information that I don't want public like virtual meeting passwords (if necessary) and grades.
-As per the recent Emory announcement, we'll be meeting virtually for the first few classes (through January 30).
-All of the details for our online class meetings and office hours can be found on Canvas.

 - 2. Readings: There is no required textbook for this class, but there are several books that I recommend for additional information and examples.
-The first is not free but is still very good: - angrist2009?
+The first is not free but is still very good: - J. Angrist and J. Pischke Mostly Harmless Econometrics (Princeton, NJ: Princeton University Press, 2009).